Jul 07, 2025

 Three credit hours.

 Was ARAD 4320.
 Continued exploration of the materials, processes, and field of jewelry and metalsmithing.
 Build upon the foundational techniques learned in ARAD 32003 .
-Students will become more familiarized and proficient in complex fabrication methods.
-The development of mechanisms, additional surface treatments, and stone-selling techniques will be covered.
+Students will become more familiar with and proficient in complex fabrication methods.
+The development of mechanisms, additional surface treatments, and stone-setting techniques will be covered.
 The resulting pieces will be directed to thoughtfully consider a relationship to the body and firmer knowledge of the historical and contemporary field of jewelry and metalsmithing.
-Emphasis will be placed on the development of an individual aesthetic through discussion, research, and increased complexity of design and construction.
+Emphasis will be placed on developing an individual aesthetic through discussion, research, and increased complexity of design and construction.

 Prerequisites: ARAD 32003